LearnWeb3DAO/Defi-Exchange/README.md

   /**** SWAP FUNCTIONS ****/

-  /*
+  /**
-  swapTokens: Swaps  `swapAmountWei` of Eth/Crypto Dev tokens with `tokenToBeRecievedAfterSwap` amount of Eth/Crypto Dev tokens.
+   * swapTokens: Swaps  `swapAmountWei` of Eth/Crypto Dev tokens with `tokenToBeReceivedAfterSwap` amount of Eth/Crypto Dev tokens.
    */
   const _swapTokens = async () => {
     try {
       // Convert the amount entered by the user to a BigNumber using the `parseEther` library from `ethers.js`